Skip to content

 People say regular doctor’s checkups are vital.
 So are content audits.

-You have to evaluate your website’s content health periodically, diagnose, and identify some symptoms associated to how your posts and pages are performing, and find the best treatment to boost traffic, and engagement.
+You have to evaluate your website’s content health periodically, diagnose, and identify some symptoms associated with how your posts and pages are performing, and find the best treatment to boost traffic and engagement.

 “Treatments” or strategies may vary over time.